stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

 order: 2

 sections:
-  - title: "Register as an API Client"
+  - title: "Register as an API client"
     anchor: "quick-start--register-api-client"
     content: |
       Request access by completing [this form]{{ connect.interest-form | strip }}.
 Once approved, you'll receive a `partner_id` and `partner_key` for authenticating your API calls.

-  - title: "Obtain an Access Token"
+  - title: "Obtain an access token"
     anchor: "quick-start--obtain-access-token"
     content: |
       After you receive your `partner_id` and `partner_key`, you'll need to obtain an access token.
 Calls to the API are authenticated with an access token associated with a Stitch account.
 Your application can get an access token in one of two ways: